testzzu/GPEML/content/committee.md

 ---

-## Workshop Organisation
+## Symposium Organisation

 ### Time

-To achieve the main goals of the workshop, the preferred timeframe is July–September each year.
+To achieve the main goals of the symposium, the preferred timeframe is July–September each year.

 ### Organisation

-The Steering Committee appoints a (General) Chair for the workshop each year.
+The Steering Committee appoints a (General) Chair for the symposium each year.
 The Chair forms a local organising committee to run the event.
-The immediate past workshop chair and the chair-elect (immediate next chair) can serve as deputy chairs to help with the organisation.
+The immediate past symposium chair and the chair-elect (immediate next chair) can serve as deputy chairs to help with the organisation.
 The conveners serve as the Advisory Board, helping seek, recommend, and contact international speakers.
-The Workshop (General) Chair leads the operational delivery to ensure the workshop runs smoothly and meets its goals, including securing sponsorship to keep the workshop financially viable.
+The Symposium (General) Chair leads the operational delivery to ensure the symposium runs smoothly and meets its goals, including securing sponsorship to keep the symposium financially viable.

 ### Invited Speakers

-Each workshop will invite a number of international and national innovative researchers in GP and EML.
+Each symposium will invite a number of international and national innovative researchers in GP and EML.

 ---

 ## Meetings

 The Steering Committee meets two to three times per year.
-The main in-person meeting is held during the workshop, ideally on the first day of registration before the workshop opening.
-The other meetings are organised virtually (Zoom/Teams/Tencent/Voov), including one around December/January to review progress for the next workshop and another around May/June to help the organisers finalise the programme.
+The main in-person meeting is held during the symposium, ideally on the first day of registration before the symposium opening.
+The other meetings are organised virtually (Zoom/Teams/Tencent/Voov), including one around December/January to review progress for the next symposium and another around May/June to help the organisers finalise the programme.